NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 This guidance aims to support professionals from all agencies to recognise and respond to possible PP/ FII to effectively safeguard and achieve better outcomes for children.
 It is necessarily detailed as it reflects the often highly complex nature of this form of abuse.
 It is also acknowledged that there are challenges for all professionals in terms of recognising and responding to possible PP/FII.

-Ultimately the aim is to assess the impact of PP/FII on the child’s physical and emotional health and development, and to consider how to best safeguard the child’s welfare.
+Ultimately, the aim is to assess the impact of PP/FII on the child’s physical and emotional health and development, and to consider how to best safeguard the child’s welfare.
 This requires a sound and clear multi-agency approach.
 Early recognition and intervention are recommended to explore the possible causes of a PP. There is a need to establish whether PP are fully explained by a verified condition in the child, or whether there has been some element of exaggeration or fabrication of illness with consequent physical, emotional, social or educational harm to the child.
 Please refer to the pathway approach (below) to be followed after the identification of alerting signs.

 This diagram outlines the pathway approach to be followed after identification of alerting signs.
+A full copy can be found in Appendix 1

 Definition of Key Terms